TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Redirects/ModifyAutoCreateRedirectRecordBeforePersistingEvent.rst

 The PSR-14 event
 :php:`\TYPO3\CMS\Redirects\Event\ModifyAutoCreateRedirectRecordBeforePersistingEvent`
-allows extension authors to modify the redirect record before it is persisted to the database.
+allows extensions to modify the redirect record before it is persisted to the database.
 This can be used to change values according to circumstances, such as different sub-tree settings that are not covered by the Core site configuration.
 Another use case could be to write data to additional